npasquie/back-express/README.md

 # back-express
-Express.js based back-end for my MERN stack project
+Express.js based back-end for my MERN stack project : https://github.com/npasquie/MERN_stack
 I use mongoose to work with mongodb

-Future implementations of this project should probably use loopback
+Future implementations of this project probably should use loopback